November 8, 2021

 Remembering Honor, Sacrifice and Resilience This Veteran’s Day

 After Halloween and before Thanksgiving comes another meaningful and important holiday – Veteran’s Day.
-Observed across the country every November 11th, Veteran’s Day honors those who have served in the United States armed forces.
-Although the typical Veteran’s Day parades and events that happen nationwide may look a little different this year as we continue to navigate the Coronavirus pandemic, it’s still important to find gratitude for the service and sacrifice of our armed forces.
+Observed across the country every November 11th, Veteran’s Day honors those who have served in the United States armed forces, and it’s a great opportunity to find gratitude for the service and sacrifice of our armed forces.

 How Veterans Can Support Each Other With Mindfulness Practice

 For Bernice Moore, an educator and mindfulness teacher who served in the USMC during the Vietnam War, Veteran’s Day is a day of mixed emotions.

 “I think of my brother, who was killed in Vietnam.
 I think of the people in my family who served, and my nephews serving right now.
 My brother was a hero to me, and my dad – that was his career, and he sacrificed a lot,” she says.
 “I also think of our troops overseas, and I’m sending them gratitude for the fine work they’re doing.”

 Bernice says the stigma attached to mental health is still present, and the level of toughness and resilience expected of armed forces members can make it challenging to begin the healing process.